 - On desktop: displays a QR code that the member can scan with their phone to complete the download

-This means you do not need to implement separate device detection logic or generate QR codes yourself, the link handles all of this out of the box.
+This means you don't need to implement separate device detection logic or generate QR codes yourself.
+The link handles all of this out of the box.

 Fetching download links

 Download links are fetched via a secure server-to-server API call using a Voyado API key.
-This method gives you full control over the user experience and keeps your API key secure, never expose it client-side.
+Keep your API key secure — never expose it client-side.

 Endpoint